ponder-sh/ponder/packages/core/src/sync-historical/README.md

 Parameters: `fromBlock`, `toBlock`, `LogFilterCriteria` (this includes `address` and `topics`)

 1. Call `eth_getLogs(fromBlock, toBlock, address, topics)` to get all logs matching this filter.
 2. For each unique block number among logs.map(log => log.blockNumber), register a block callback.
-Each block callback inserts raw logs + cache metadata into the event store.
+Each block callback inserts raw logs + cache metadata into the sync store.
 3. Update the progress tracker for this log filter.
 Then, if the overall checkpoint across all log filters & child contracts has moved forward, schedule any block tasks that are now ready to be processed.

 ### Factory contract task